TechCursed/Transaction-Analytics/Questions.md

 ✅ Answer:
 Stateless APIs scale horizontally, and the database handles predictable loads through indexed queries, ensuring stable performance during spikes.

-2️⃣0️⃣ What issues would arise if APIs were stateful or write‑enabled?
+### Q110 : What issues would arise if APIs were stateful or write‑enabled?

-What they’re testing:
-Risk awareness.

 ✅ Answer:
 Statefulness would limit scalability, and write access could corrupt analytics data, break compliance guarantees, and introduce security risks.

-Q1 (Basic)

-Interviewer: What performance problem were you trying to solve here?
+### Q111 : What performance problem were you trying to solve here?

 ✅ Ideal Answer:
 The system needed to handle very high write volumes and still support fast read queries for analytics dashboards.
 Without optimization, inserts would be slow and analytical queries over large datasets would degrade significantly.

-Q2 (Basic)

-Interviewer: What do you mean by time‑based indexing?
+### Q112: What do you mean by time‑based indexing?

 ✅ Ideal Answer:
 Time‑based indexing means creating indexes on timestamp or date columns—like event_time—so that queries filtering by date range can quickly locate relevant rows without scanning the entire table.

-Q3 (Basic)

-Interviewer: Why is time‑based indexing especially important in analytics systems?
+### Q113 : Why is time‑based indexing especially important in analytics systems?

 ✅ Ideal Answer:
 Most analytics queries are time‑bounded, such as daily, weekly, or monthly reports.
 Indexing on time ensures these queries remain fast as historical data grows.

-Q4 (Basic)

-Interviewer: What is a merchant‑based index?
+### Q114 : What is a merchant‑based index?

 ✅ Ideal Answer:
 A merchant‑based index is an index on merchant_id, which allows fast retrieval of transactions related to a specific merchant—commonly required for merchant performance dashboards or risk analysis.

-Q5 (Basic)

-Interviewer: What do you mean by batch inserts?
+### Q115 : What do you mean by batch inserts?

 ✅ Ideal Answer:
 Batch inserts mean inserting multiple records in a single database operation instead of inserting one row at a time, significantly reducing network overhead and transaction costs.

-✅ MEDIUM LEVEL (Design Choices & Trade‑offs)

-Q6 (Medium)

-Interviewer: Why not rely on a single composite index instead of multiple indexes?
+### Q116 : Why not rely on a single composite index instead of multiple indexes?

 ✅ Ideal Answer:
 Different query patterns require different indexes.
 Time‑range queries, merchant‑specific queries, and status‑based queries benefit from separate or targeted composite indexes.
 A single index rarely serves all access patterns efficiently.

-Q7 (Medium)

-Interviewer: How did you decide which fields to index?
+### Q117 : How did you decide which fields to index?

 ✅ Ideal Answer:
 By analyzing query patterns—fields frequently used in WHERE clauses, GROUP BY clauses, and joins.
 Time, merchant, and status fields were consistently used in analytics queries, making them strong candidates.

-Q8 (Medium)

-Interviewer: What is the downside of adding too many indexes?
+### Q118 : What is the downside of adding too many indexes?

 ✅ Ideal Answer:
 Indexes increase write overhead because every insert or update must also update the index.
 They also consume storage, so we only added indexes that delivered clear query‑performance benefits.

-Q9 (Medium)

-Interviewer: How do batch inserts help under high throughput?
+### Q119 : How do batch inserts help under high throughput?

 ✅ Ideal Answer:
 They reduce the number of database round trips and transaction commits, allowing the system to process thousands of records efficiently while keeping latency low.

-Q10 (Medium)

-Interviewer: Did batch inserts affect idempotency or correctness?
+### Q120 : Did batch inserts affect idempotency or correctness?

 ✅ Ideal Answer:
 No, because idempotency was enforced at the database level using unique constraints.
 Even in batch inserts, duplicate rows would be rejected safely.

-✅ ADVANCED LEVEL (Production Depth & Scaling)

-Q11 (Advanced)

-Interviewer: How do indexes behave as the table grows to millions of records?
+### Q121 : How do indexes behave as the table grows to millions of records?

 ✅ Ideal Answer:
 Indexes grow in size, but proper indexing ensures logarithmic lookup time.
 Combined with partitioning and selective indexes, query performance remains stable even with large datasets.

-Q12 (Advanced)

-Interviewer: Why not use real‑time aggregation instead of optimizing raw tables?
+### Q122 : Why not use real‑time aggregation instead of optimizing raw tables?

 ✅ Ideal Answer:
 Even with aggregates, raw transaction data must be stored efficiently for audit, replay, and recomputation.
 Optimizing raw tables ensures both rebuildability and sustained write performance.

-Q13 (Advanced)

-Interviewer: How does batch insert size affect system performance?
+### Q123 : How does batch insert size affect system performance?

 ✅ Ideal Answer:
 Very small batches don’t reduce overhead significantly, while extremely large batches increase memory usage and transaction duration.
 We tune batch size to balance throughput and system stability.

-Q14 (Advanced)

-Interviewer: What happens if batch inserts fail midway?
+### Q124 : What happens if batch inserts fail midway?

 ✅ Ideal Answer:
 Batch inserts are typically wrapped in transactions.
 If a failure occurs, the transaction is rolled back, ensuring partial inserts don’t corrupt the database.

-Q15 (Advanced)

-Interviewer: How does indexing affect write‑heavy systems like this?
+### Q125 : How does indexing affect write‑heavy systems like this?

 ✅ Ideal Answer:
 Indexes slightly slow down writes due to maintenance overhead, but carefully chosen indexes provide a net performance gain because read efficiency is critical for analytics workloads.

-Q16 (Advanced)

-Interviewer: Would you ever drop indexes temporarily?
+### Q126 : Would you ever drop indexes temporarily?

 ✅ Ideal Answer:
 Yes, during large backfills or replays, indexes can be dropped and recreated afterward to significantly speed up bulk loading.

-Q17 (Advanced)

-Interviewer: How does partitioning complement time‑based indexing?
+### Q127 : How does partitioning complement time‑based indexing?

 ✅ Ideal Answer:
 Partitioning physically separates data—such as monthly partitions—so queries automatically scan only relevant partitions, further reducing I/O and improving performance beyond what indexes alone provide.

-Q18 (Advanced)

-Interviewer: How do these optimizations help during peak traffic?
+### Q128 : How do these optimizations help during peak traffic?

 ✅ Ideal Answer:
 Batch inserts absorb high write bursts efficiently, while indexes keep read queries predictable and fast, preventing dashboards and reports from slowing down during peak transaction hours.

-Q19 (Advanced)

-Interviewer: What metrics would you monitor to ensure database performance stays healthy?
+### Q129 : What metrics would you monitor to ensure database performance stays healthy?

 ✅ Ideal Answer:
 Query latency, index hit ratio, write throughput, lock contention, slow query logs, and table growth trends.